fanout/serverless-websocket/README.md

-# Serverless chat example
+# Serverless WebSocket example

-This is a basic chat example using bare WebSocket messages, where the connections are managed by a GRIP-compatible service such as Pushpin or Fanout Cloud, and the backend logic is handled by a function backend such as Microcule or AWS Lambda.
+This is an example of how to send and receive WebSocket messages using a serverless stack.
+The WebSocket connections are managed by a GRIP-compatible proxy such as Pushpin or Fanout Cloud, and the backend logic is handled by a function backend such as Microcule or AWS Lambda.

 Any message sent from a client is relayed to all other connected clients.